tgautam03/tgautam03.github.io/_posts/2021-07-09-swift-packages.md

 ## Unit Testing
 To add tests for the algorithm, just add functions inside the `final class` body.
 For example, I wrote three tests:
-- Tests *Naive Implementation* against a standard algorithm (that I know is corect).
+- Tests *Naive Implementation* against a standard algorithm (that I know is correct).
 - Tests *Fast Implementation* against a standard algorithm.
 - Compares *Naive Implementation* and *Fast Implementation*.